Beetlezombie/100-days-of-code/r1-log.md

 ## Log

+### R1D4 16.01.
+Again messing with the portfolio.
+Keep changing colors.
+So much pretty to choose from. /joke Slowish evening.
+Long day at work, but I wanted to keep the momentum going and not miss and evening staring at a screen.

 ### R1D3 15.01.2020
 Hard at work at portfolio.
 Almost done.
 Learned so much about CSS, SASS, and basic Javascript.
 Amazing what you learn if you persist and spend like 4 hours in the evening just coding like a zombie.
 So glad I found the 100daysofcode challenge.
 Guess I needed that kick in the editor for some reason.